Iceland car rental Show menu

 • Skaftafell - 4 hours from Reykjavik, a national park with much more to see and do

-• Snæfellsjökull - more challenging climb, 2 hours from Reykjavik
+• Snæfellsjökull - a more challenging climb, 2 hours from Reykjavik

 • Vatnajökull - challenging tour, lesser known and less crowded